Arunkumar-selvaraj-1204/Assignments/ErrorHandling/ErrorHandling/README.md

 ## Task3

-&nbsp;&nbsp;An custom exception was created with class name "InvalidUserInputException" and it is used to handle when the user input is not a number.
+&nbsp;&nbsp;A custom exception was created with class name "InvalidUserInputException" and it is used to handle when the user input is not a number.
 <br>&nbsp;&nbsp; If user enters array length is less than or equals to zero, It will throw InvalidUserInputException.

 ## Task4